Synchronization

 the "In" folder for incoming files.

-reduced and the process sped-up.
-IMPORTANT NOTE: If you choose to use
+and the process sped-up.
+IMPORTANT NOTE: If you choose to use compressed

 will fail.

-going to be used for the synchronization.
-Enter the address of the FTP,
+that is going to be used for the synchronization.
+Enter the address of

-the user name and the Password.
-The address of the FTP Server can be a
+the FTP, the user name and the Password.
+The address of the FTP Server can

 If your computer has a broadband or network connection to the Internet,